F0lak/dm_open_ref/ref/client/proc/Import.md

 +   client.Import(Query)
 <!-- -->
 **Args:**
-+   Query+ optional query parameters
++   Query: optional query parameters

 When no query parameters are given, this returns the